finecoding/oxo/notes.md

 ssh-add ~/.ssh/id_rsa

+This process can have a few complications that can be covered in a seperate document.
+For now we assume the public key used by the git client has been copied to Github and stored in its list of know keys.
+Basically the git client and git server (github) need to know each others public keys.
+The git client will learn githubs public key when it first connects using ssh.
+The authenication by public key exchange is complete when there are no more username and password challenges by github.

-Then we need to ensure the git client is correctly configured to track the remote repo on github.
+Next we need to ensure the git client is correctly configured to track the remote repo on github.

 We can pick up the remote repo url to use from the copy/clone option on the github admin screen